John Hines Legacy Society

 John Hines Day

-An Annual Celebration of our Founder and Legacy Society Members
+An Annual Celebration of our Found and Legacy Society Members

 Friends, members of the Hines family, seminarians and faculty gather on campus each year to celebrate John Hines Day around the anniversary of his birth.
 Bishop John Elbridge Hines (1910-1997) was many things: former dean of Christ Church Cathedral, Houston, diocesan bishop and builder of congregations, presiding bishop of the Episcopal Church and also the visionary leader who founded Seminary of the Southwest.